 Inherited or congenital causes of lymphocytopenia are rare.
 Some of these are:

 - Wiskott-Aldrich syndrome

 Malnutrition or undernutrition is a common global cause of lymphocytopenia.
-This occurs because the body lacks protein and other nutrients that are necessary to produce lymphocytes.
+This occurs when the body lacks protein and other nutrients necessary to produce lymphocytes.

 An eating disorder, such as anorexia nervosa, may lead to reduced-production lymphocytopenia.